 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.

 Best Electric Callus Remover

 A blade may be your best bet for removing thick calluses on your heels — but be careful not to injure your foot tissue or cause an infection by cutting too deep.
-This two-in-one tool from ZIZZON comes with a sturdy wood handle to reduce the likelihood of your hand slipping while shaving.
+This two-in-one tool from ZIZZON ($13, Amazon) comes with a sturdy wooden handle to reduce the likelihood of your hand slipping while shaving.
 It also comes with a handy file to use on thinner calluses.

 Best Callus Remover With Salicylic Acid

-There’s nothing wrong with using a good, old-fashioned pumice stone to remove calluses.
-This sole smoother from Tweezerman comes with an easy-to-grip handle so you don’t have to worry about it slipping out of your hand in the shower.
+There’s nothing wrong with using a good old-fashioned pumice stone to remove calluses.
+This sole-smoother from Tweezerman ($14, Amazon) comes with an easy-to-grip handle so you don’t have to worry about it slipping out of your hand in the shower.
 One side has a coarse stone for scrubbing, while the other side is smoother for softening and polishing your heels.
 You can even use the gentler side for full-body exfoliation.

 One Amazon reviewer wrote, “I can’t say enough good things about this callus stone!
 I initially bought it for my feet; the coarse side, used while my feet are softened from a shower, is the most effective tool I’ve used for smoothing rough, callused feet.
 The Tweezerman Pedro is ten times better than the old plastic mesh loofah, and infinitely more environmentally friendly!
 I anticipate that it will have a long lifespan, and I plan to purchase many more as gifts in the future.”